idaholab/TMAP8/doc/content/verification_and_validation/ver-1a.md

        image_name=ver-1a_comparison_analytical_TMAP7_flux.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1a_comparison_analytical_TMAP7_flux
-       caption=Comparison of TMAP8 calculation with the analytical solution for the release fraction from [!cite](ambrosek2008verification).
+       caption=Comparison of TMAP8 calculation with the analytical solution for the tritium flux at the outer surface of the SiC slab [!cite](ambrosek2008verification).

 ## Input files